-If you haven’t been paying attention recently, you might think that iOS’s music-making apps mean it’s the only platform suitable for music creation.
-But that isn’t true—Android is catching up rapidly in this department.
+Due to the association of Mac computers with creative people like musicians, you might think that iOS is the only mobile platform suitable for music creation.
+But that isn’t true—Android has caught up rapidly in this department.

 Whether you’re playing an instrument, singing, or creating electronic music, Android has some fantastic apps that can help.
-Here’s our pick of 10 essential Android apps for musicians.
+Here’s our pick of the best music recording apps for Android.

 With BandLab, you can make your own music.
-You can sing straight into the app, where the AutoPitch feature will help you stay in tune, or connect your own instruments to record live.
-There’s a massive range of beats and loops packs to download to enhance your compositions.
-Or you can make your own through the more than 100 downloadable instruments.
+The app lets you record your singing with music, while the AutoPitch helps you stay in tune.
+You can also connect your own instruments to record live.
+There are heaps of beats and loops to enhance your compositions, or you can make your own through the more than 100 downloadable instruments.

 The app is powerful and a whole lot of fun.
 It’s accessible even to those who have never made music before.
 If you’re looking for a paid alternative with a more professional edge, take a look at the excellent FL Studio.

 If you want to learn how to play the latest songs, or create backing tracks to play or sing along to, Backtrackit is the app for you.